 <p align="center">

-<a href="https://www.hyperdx.io/docs">Documentation</a> • <a href="https://hyperdx.io/discord">Chat on Discord</a> • <a href="https://api.hyperdx.io/login/demo">Live Demo</a> • <a href="https://github.com/hyperdxio/hyperdx/issues/new">Bug Reports</a> • <a href="./CONTRIBUTING.md">Contributing</a>
+<a href="https://clickhouse.com/docs/use-cases/observability/clickstack/overview">Documentation</a> • <a href="https://hyperdx.io/discord">Chat on Discord</a> • <a href="https://play.hyperdx.io/search">Live Demo</a> • <a href="https://github.com/hyperdxio/hyperdx/issues/new">Bug Reports</a> • <a href="./CONTRIBUTING.md">Contributing</a> • <a href="https://clickhouse.com/use-cases/observability">Website</a>

 </p>

-- 🔍 Intuitive full-text search and property search syntax (ex. `level:err`)
+- 🔍 Intuitive full-text search and property search syntax (ex. `level:err`),

 - ⏱️ Monitor health and performance from HTTP requests to DB queries (APM)